From Microsoft to Microslop to Linux: Why I Made the Switch

 Now compare that to the Windows fuckery above.

-If 3 years ago you would have told me that Microsoft would singlehandedly sabotage their own OS, doing more Linux marketing than the most neckbearded Linux fanboy (or the most femboy Thinkpad enjoyer), I'd have laughed in your face, called you delusional, and then hurled some more insults your way.
+If 3 years ago you would have told me that Microsoft would singlehandedly sabotage their own OS, making macOS look like a godsend, and doing more Linux PR than the most neckbearded Linux fanboy (or the most femboy Thinkpad enjoyer), I'd have laughed in your face, called you delusional, and then hurled some more insults your way.

-Yet here we are, I've been dual-booting CachyOS for over a year, and in the last month I've been using it exclusively.
+Yet here we are, I've been dual-booting Windows and CachyOS on my desktop for over a year, and in the last month I've been using it exclusively.

 Web Browsing